Effect of Nozzle Curvature on Supersonic Gas Jets Used in Laser-Plasma Acceleration: Results

 Multiple trumpet geometries were simulated to optimize the flat-top profiles produced by the nozzle.
 The optimization procedure was then compared to the straight nozzle optimization process.
 The trumpet geometry's shock suppression does not automatically guarantee flat-top density profiles.
 The strength of the trumpet nozzle's shock suppression is inversely related to $R_c$'s magnitude, shown in Fig. \ref{fig: tuningRc}.
 For example, for the case of $R_c$ = -50 mm, the third shock diamond is much closer to the throat than for trumpet geometries with larger $R_c$.
 On the other hand, for $R_c$ = -125 mm, the third shock diamond is closer to the exit than for the other radii of curvatures.
 A larger curvature, meaning a smaller $|R_c|$, leads to shock diamonds being pushed further back into the diverging section, yielding a stronger suppression.

 Because $d^*$ and $d_e$ are constrained, the optimal trumpet geometry involved finding the right combination of $R_c$, $l_d$ and $\theta_e$.
-Defining the start of the diverging profile as the origin and $\Delta r$ = $r_e - r^*$, the following two equations can be written to define the two endpoints of the arc, corresponding to Fig. \ref{fig: halfanglecond}:
+The following two equations can be written to define the two endpoints of the arc, corresponding to Fig. \ref{fig: halfanglecond}: